filhodomauro/opsgenie-go-integration/README.md

 ### List alerts

-List alerts in an interval using the opsgenie createdAt attribute
+List alerts in an interval using the opsgenie createdAt attribute and generate a csv file **report.csv**

 ```
 go run main.go list-alerts {start_date} {end_date}(optional)